 The Selective Laser Trabeculoplasty laser is used in office for the treatment and management of certain types of glaucoma.
 In some cases, this laser may be used periodically if glaucoma is not adequately managed with eye drops alone.

-This Pascal Retinal laser is used in office for the treatment and management of many retinal diseases.
-It is commonly used by our retina specialists for management of diabetic retinopathy and many other retinal diseases.
+The Topcon Pascal Synthesis retinal laser is used in office for the treatment and management of many retinal diseases.
+It is commonly used by our retina specialists for management of diabetic retinopathy as well as treatment of retinal holes and tears.

 The femtosecond laser is used in bladeless LASIK procedures to create a flap in the corneal tissue during the first steps of LASIK surgery.
 This new technology replaces the need for a blade, or microkeratome, which was once used in first generation LASIK procedures.
 After a precise flap is created, the excimer laser reshapes the cornea according to the desired treatment.
 We are proud to offer all laser, bladeless LASIK with The LASIK Center of Jackson.